COVID-19: Vaccines, Testing, and Treatment

 Each child's situation is different, and the amount of time he or she spends hooked up to TPN may vary.
-Your child may be hooked up to TPN once a day or five days a week for ten to twelve hours.
+Your child may be hooked up to TPN once a day for 5 days days a week for ten to twelve hours.

 Total parenteral nutrition bypasses the digestive system entirely and goes directly into the bloodstream, where the nutrients are absorbed.
 The solution is given through a catheter that has been placed in a vein.

 TPN is not painful, but it will probably change your family's and your child's lifestyle.
 TPN may be an inconvenience.
 Foe example, it may be more difficult for your child to go to a sleepover.
 Although TPN does change things, it is not and should not be the end of a normal routine and normal activity for you or your child.
 There will be disruptions, but with the help and support of your home infusion company and the Intestinal Care Center, you should try to minimize them as much as possible.
 Maintaining a sense of normalcy is important for both you and your child, no matter how old he or she is.

 While your child is on TPN, he or she can do many, if not most, of the same things that other children of the same age can do.
 Many limitations will depend on why your child needs TPN- or on his or her underlying disease or problem - and its affect on how well your child feels in general.
 As long as your child feels well, encourage him or her to stay as active as possible and to continue doing normal activities for his or her age.